wp-plugins/auto-terms-of-service-and-privacy-policy/readme.txt

 How can I give back?

 Please rate the plugin, Tweet about it (mentioning @TourKick would be appreciated), contribute code enhancements, etc. I do not want monetary compensation for this particular project, but thank you for the thought.

+How do I add a "to the top" link?

+<a href="http://wordpress.org/extend/plugins/dynamic-to-top/" target="_blank">Dynamic "To Top" Plugin</a> is a good one that works site-wide, not just for this plugin.
+It might be a solution for you.
 == Screenshots ==
 1. Administrator view of shortcode output before plugin has been customized